contentauth/c2pa-python/tests/perf/README.md

 The trailing `VAR=value` arguments (e.g. `PERF_ENV=ubuntu-24.04`, `PERF_ARGS=--update-baseline`) are `make` variable overrides, not shell env vars. `make` parses `word=value` argument as a variable assignment.
 Each overrides a `?=` default in the Makefile, and the recipe interpolates them into the `docker build`/`docker run` commands.
 See [Configuration](#configuration) for the full list and what each forwards to.

 Reports are written to `tests/perf/reports/` on the local machine.
-Two HTML files per scenario: `<scenario>.html` for the peak/high-water view and `<scenario>-leaks.html` for the leak view.
-Open either in a browser.
+Three HTML files per scenario: `<scenario>-peak.html` for the peak/high-water view, `<scenario>-leaks.html` for the leak view, and `<scenario>-temporary.html` for the temporary-allocations view (short-lived churn).
+Open any in a browser.
 After a run, the run also reports if the scenarios were or were not all within baseline threshold (baseline +10% memory use tolerance).

 ## Running without Docker (if memray is supported and installed locally)